jkinnunen/VisionAssistantPro/README.md

 *   **📄 Document QA:** Chat with your documents!
 Supports PDF, TIFF, and Text files.
 You can ask the AI to summarize, explain, or extract data from them.
 *   **📝 Text Refiner:** A utility menu to Summarize, Fix Grammar, or Explain selected text using AI.
 *   **🎧 Audio Transcriber:** Converts audio files (MP3, WAV, OGG) into text.
+*   **🔄 Auto-Update:** Automatically checks for new versions on startup and installs them with a single click.

 ## 📥 Installation